Nikhil-Patil-07/Gender-Classification-using-Machine-Learnig-and-Deep-Learning./README.md

 Link for Dataset: -https://susanqq.github.io/UTKFace/

+## About Dataset
+  The UTKFace dataset, available on Susanqq's GitHub page, is a large-scale face dataset containing over 20,000 images labeled with age, gender, and ethnicity information.
+Each image is named in the format age_gender_ethnicity.jpg, where the second value represents gender (0 for male and 1 for female).
+This dataset is widely used for tasks such as age estimation, gender classification, and ethnicity recognition.
+Given its diversity in age range (0–116 years) and ethnicity labels (White, Black, Asian, Indian, and Others), it serves as a valuable resource for training and evaluating machine learning models in facial analysis.
+For your gender classification project, you can extract the gender labels and preprocess the dataset accordingly to achieve high-accuracy predictions.

 ## Features
 - Pre-trained **ML models (`.pkl`)** and **DL models (`.keras`)** for gender classification.
 - Uses **OpenCV** for image processing.